VictorHeDev/dotfiles/README.md

 # Victor's Dotfiles

 This repository contains the many dotfiles which I like to be shared across my development machines.
 I primarily use MacOS and Linux (Fedora), and the dotfiles are managed using the GNU Stow project.
-To unpack the dotfiles and to symlink, simply
+To unpack the dotfiles and to symlink, simply:

 1. Clone this repo into the root directory
 2. `cd` into this directory